4k45hv3rm4/HPDF_task-1_expressjs/README.md

 *Render an HTML page at http://localhost:8080/html or an image at http://localhost:8080/image.

-TASK1.7-{For this,open browser,and go to  http://localhost:8080/input,this page will take the input from the user and the enetered information will display at http://localhost:8080/form}
+TASK1.7-{For this,open browser,and go to  http://localhost:8080/input,this page will take the input from the user and the enetered information will display at http://localhost:8080/form,it will also log the entered indormation at stdout.}

 *A text box at http://localhost:8080/input which sends the data as POST to any endpoint of your choice.
 This endpoint should log the received the received to stdout.

 End's here,hope  you don't find any difficulty during runtime,if any feel free to inform ,This is my email id-4k45hr0ck5007@gmail.com